Forthcoming and Online First Articles

 Abstract: Inter-organisational arrangements can benefit stakeholders and the community at large.
 Collaborations exhibit potential in community healthcare services as they address native problems efficiently and are less reliant on public infrastructure.
 The paper attempts to throw light upon the successful linkage of a farmer cooperative (Amul Dairy) with an NGO (Tribhuvandas Foundation (TF)), an integrated, symbiotic developmental approach with a keen focus on community-based primary healthcare.
 The study adopts a holistic design with an inductive, longitudinal case approach and follows an exploratory research methodology.
 Amul Dairy provides sustainable livelihood opportunities to dairy farmers to acquire financial stability and multi-dimensional growth thereby empowering them to contribute to their communities at large, while TF contributes to community healthcare and social welfare through myriad initiatives.
 These joint efforts have paved the way to address member well-being in cooperative set-ups, apart from providing wider social community welfare benefits through a unique collaborative model.

-Keywords: dairy cooperatives; India; NGO; community welfare; community-based primary healthcare programmes; village health workers; child care; nutrition; social community; clinical services; Covid-19.
+Keywords: dairy cooperatives; India; NGO; community welfare; community-based primary healthcare programmes; village health workers; child care; nutrition; social community; clinical services; COVID-19.

 DOI: 10.1504/WREMSD.2022.10051792

-• Statistics of Sustainable Development evolution in Colombia Order a copy of this article
+• Statistics of sustainable development evolution in Colombia Order a copy of this article

-by Fabio Bermejo, Luis Ramirez-Polo, Norberto Acuña
+by Fabio Bermejo Altamar, Luis E. Ramirez-Polo, Norberto Acuña Molina

-Keywords: Sustainable development; Human Development Index; ecological footprint; energy intensity.
+Keywords: sustainable development; human development index; ecological footprint; energy intensity.

-• Factors Influencing Sustainable Entrepreneurship: A Systematic Review Order a copy of this article
+• Factors influencing sustainable entrepreneurship: a systematic review Order a copy of this article

-by Jayaram R, Sanjeet Singh
+by R. Jayaram, Sanjeet Singh

-by Anindita Chatterjee, Jitendra Gaur
+by Anindita Chatterjee Rao, Jitendra Gaur

 Abstract: The paper empirically analyses green growth development in India and China as they are the emerging economies of Asia.
 Economic growth with the environmental and social well being is vital for achieving green growth.
 The study uses longitudinal data for both countries from 1990 to 2016 for empirical analysis.
 T-test and hierarchical clustering have been used to find significant differences between India and China.
 We found that green growth is a challenging course for both the countries though their growth patterns are entirely different with China leading the green growth pathway with advanced technology and structure.
 In India, apart from the enforced regulations, the activities need to be implemented for meaningful progress in the area of green growth.
 The outcome of the paper depicts the difference in growth patterns of both the countries concerning green growth indicators.